 - Artifact: Contamination of sample with EDTA or other chelating anticoagulant.

 - Physiologic: Random transient variations can occur in a healthy subject.
 Studies in humans have shown that iron concentrations can change rapidly in normal subjects with no change in total body iron.
 When iron is measured on consecutive days in individual patients, concentrations can vary from above to within to below the reference interval (in a random fashion) on the different days.
-Iron concentrations also fluctuate in dogs, with concentrations being lower in the morning - this is associated with troughs in endogenous cortisol levels.
-However values still stay within reference intervals (Harvey et al., 1987).
+Iron concentrations also fluctuate in dogs.
+In one study where iron and cortisol concentrations were measured at 3 time points during the day (7 am, 3 pm, 11 pm) for 3 days in dogs housed in controlled lighting conditions, iron and cortisol concentrations were lower in the morning.
+However values stayed within reference intervals (Harvey et al., 1987).
+In another study, the reverse was seen in that iron concentrations were higher in the morning than later in the day or evening (Chikazawa et al 2013; see above).
+Differences between these two studies could be related to housing conditions in relation to sampling.
 Some young animals (e.g. kittens between 2-4 weeks of age) can have low iron.

 - Iatrogenic: Dexamethasone injections have been shown to decrease iron in cattle (as much as half) – the mechanism for this decrease is unknown.